Harvard Plate Stacks

-The Harvard Plate Stacks, previously known as the Harvard College Observatory's Glass Plate Collection or the Astronomical Photographic Glass Plate Collection is the largest collection of photographic glass plate negatives of the night sky in the world.
-The collection was created across a century by the Harvard College Observatory.
-Many of the people who worked in and studied the collection were a group of famous female astronomers called the Harvard Computers.
-It is a scientific and historical collection at The Center for Astrophysics | Harvard & Smithsonian (CfA) in Cambridge, Massachusetts.
+The Harvard Plate Stacks, previously known as the Harvard College Observatory glass plate collection or the astronomical photographic glass plate collection, is a collection of astronomical glass plate negatives at the Center for Astrophysics Harvard & Smithsonian in Cambridge, Massachusetts.
+Created over more than a century by the Harvard College Observatory, it is widely described as the largest collection of astronomical glass plates in the world.

+The collection includes more than 550,000 glass plate negatives dating from the 1870s to the late 1990s, as well as early photographic data from as early as 1849, and logbooks, notebooks, and photographic prints associated with astronomical research at Harvard and affiliated observatories.
+It is one of the largest photographic collections at Harvard.
+Many of the astronomers, assistants, and computers who worked with the collection were women, including members of the group now commonly known as the Women Astronomical Computers.

 Scope and Size

 The Harvard Plate Stacks collection consists of over 550,000 glass plate negatives of the night sky.
-The glass alone is estimated to weight over 165 tons and stored across three floors of a purpose-built building on Observatory Hill in Cambridge, MA.
-The majority of the collection consists of the astronomical glass plates, with most of these being gelatin dry-plate negatives.
+The glass alone is estimated to weigh over 165 tons and stored across three floors of a purpose-built building on Observatory Hill in Cambridge, Massachusetts.
+The majority of the collection consists of the astronomical glass plates negatives, with most of these being gelatin dry-plate negatives.

-Astronomically, the collection consists of both direct image and spectral plates with a third of the collection made up of the later.
+Astronomically, the collection consists of both direct image and spectral plates, with two-thirds of the collection made up of the latter.
 The collection is also mostly known for its widefield imagery and consists of 20% of the known plates ever taken.
 The glass plates negatives date from the 1870s to the late 1990s.
 Any given region of the night sky appears on between 500 and 1,000 plates across a century of time.
 Both in number of observations and time, the collection will not be surpassed by digitally collected data until projects like the LSST at the Vera Rubin Observatory complete hundreds of observations and until a century of digital CCD imaging in the 2080s.

-Photographically, the collection spans the history of the analogue photographic medium.
+Photographically, the collection spans the history of the analogue photography.
 While the majority of the collection is photographic negatives, there is a large collection of photographic prints across the same century of time.

 Archivally, the collection consists of materials like the 2,500 individual notebooks of researchers who were hired to study the plates.
 These notebooks include those made by some of the most famous astronomers at the Harvard College Observatory including, Williamina Fleming, Antonia Maury, Henrietta Swan Leavitt, Annie Jump Cannon, and Cecilia Payne-Gaposchkin.
-The plate stacks also holds 1,200 logbooks that recorded the metadata of each plate when it was created including the observator who made the image.
+The Harvard Plate Stacks also hold 1,200 logbooks that record the metadata of each plate, including the time it was created and the observer who made the image.